 Post-Stabilization Services: Services provided upon release from the hospital after a crisis to prevent future hospitalization or crisis

-Pregnant and Postpartum Women and Parenting Services: Services for women who are pregnant, postpartum during the first year after pregnancy completion regardless of the outcome of the pregnancy or placement of children, and men or women who are parenting children under the age of six, including those attempting to gain custody of children supervised by the Department of Social and Health Services, Division of Children and Families Services (DCFS).
+Pregnant and Postpartum Women and Parenting Services: Services for women who are pregnant, postpartum during the first year after pregnancy completion regardless of the outcome of the pregnancy or placement of children, and men or women who are parenting children under the age of six, including those attempting to gain custody of children supervised by the Department of Social and Health Services, Children and Families Services.
 If eligible for chemical dependency services, a client may receive outpatient treatment, assistance with childcare, as well as transitional housing services.

 Prioritized Patient Categories: Individuals in the following categories are given priority status in this order for admission into treatment services: 1) Medicaid eligible individuals, 2) Pregnant injecting drug users, 3) Pregnant substance users, and 4) Injecting drug users.